Decorating Mistakes You Can Fix in 15 Minutes or Less (Seriously)

 "Simply rethinking how a room's furniture can be arranged can change the entire look and function of the room," says Kay.
 "In fact, we usually start with a client by simply rearranging the furniture!"

 Mayerfield concurs: "Sometimes people take a large room and place all the furniture against the walls," she says.
 "Move the furniture around to make the furniture part of the room and part of the conversation.
 It's okay to walk around a piece of furniture.
-It's okay not to have a walkway in the middle of the room but to create a slight obstacle in the space."
+It's okay not to have a walkway in the middle of the room and create a slight obstacle in the space."

 Jaclyn Joslin, a designer at Coveted Home, believes you should not only pull furniture away from the walls but that you should also pull pieces away from each other: "Pull furniture out from the wall, and give it room to breathe.
 I see furniture crammed together so much, and it's such an easy fix.
 Plus, it will create flow in the room."